 It’s spring in Calgary.
 The weather is getting nicer and you are itching to get outside and “burn off” the “spare tire” around your middle that seemed to appear over the winter.
-This is common, but many people are tempted to forget resistance training and head outdoors for some aerobic exercise.
+This is common, but many people are tempted to forget strength training and head outdoors for some aerobic exercise.

-Why is resistance training so important?
+Why is strength training so important?

-Resistance training is critical for great fitness.
+Strength training is critical for great fitness.
 Without it, your muscles will atrophy (decrease and get weaker).

 Beginning at age 20, we begin naturally losing muscle mass every decade.
 It takes work to maintain it.
 The great news is that it’s WELL WORTH THE EFFORT to maintain and build your muscle over time.

 There’s a common saying that’s a variation on the “use it or lose it” philosophy that states “If you aren’t building muscle, you are likely losing it”.

 We’ve all experienced this phenomenon before.
 If you have broken a limb (arm or leg), or know someone who has, do you remember what the limb looked like when the cast was removed?
 Besides being pasty white, the limb was smaller, weaker, and less coordinated.
 It’s important to understand that even a few weeks of disuse will cause the muscle to begin the atrophy process.

 More good news: YOU are in CONTROL of this process!